r-lib/clock/tests/testthat/_snaps/naive-time.md

 # empty dots are checked

-    `...` is not empty.
+    `...` must be empty.

-    We detected these problematic arguments:
+    x Problematic argument:
-    * `..1`
+    * ..1 = "roll-forward"

-    These dots only exist to allow future extensions and should be empty.
-    Did you misspecify an argument?
+    i Did you forget to name an argument?